MattDodsonEnglish/docs/readme.md

 The code above contains the ICON code from the above list, the social media link (`a`) within a list element (`li`).

-Next, replace your Instagram full URL with the link `href` value so if your Instagram URL is:
+Next, replace your Instagram full URL with the link `href` value.
+If your Instagram URL is:

 ```html
 https://www.instagram.com/ghost/
 ```

-the new code will be:
+Then the new code will be:

 ```html
 <li class='c-social-icons__item'>